 ..
 For example, Hoover used to sell a 1200 spin 4.5Kg washing machine at over £400 in the 1990s, yet you can now (2008) buy a Hoover 1600 spin 6Kg washing machine for £211.
 That’s inflation in reverse, and it’s achieved in large part by reducing quality, repairability and aftersales service.

 In 1973, a basic Hoover washing machine was £94.88, in today’s prices that’s £912.74 (April 2011) – Source: Inflation calculator.
 Today – well over 30 years later, a similarly basic washing machine – but with faster spins and a bigger drum can be bought for £179 (Beko or Indesit – source Kelkoo price comparison site).
 That’s equivalent to just £18.43 in 1973.
 So in 30 years the price of a basic washing machine has dropped (in real terms) by nearly 80% which is absolutely staggering.

 A 80% reduction in the cost of a washing machine 30 years later is impossible without reducing the quality and longevity of the product.
 If you want to produce a washing machine made as well as the Hoover was in 1973 it would cost at least £500+ and with extra features and technical advances it can easily be £700+.

 Bear in mind also that Hoover weren’t even a quality manufacturer, there were plenty of better built appliances available at the time.
 They simply produced decently made washing machines that were relatively cheap to repair because spares were reasonably priced and technical support freely available to every independent repairer.
 This optimum recipe meant Hoover washing machines commonly lasted at least 10 – 12 years and very often 15 – 20 years.
 I’ve repaired 30 year old Hoover washing machines from the 70s).
-This is something ISE are trying to reintroduce (What is the ISE washing machine, and why is it different to other washing machines? )
+This is something ISE were trying to reintroduce (What is the ISE washing machine and is it different to other washing machines? )